 What Skin Type Is it Good For?

 Sensitive: For the sensitive types, aloe for face offers gentle, soothing moisture.
-However, be sure to test a small amount of aloe on your arm ahead of time to make sure it doesn’t cause irritation.
+However, be sure to test a small amount of aloe before it for the first time to make sure it doesn’t cause irritation.

-Oily: For oily skin, aloe vera for face provides super light moisture that helps balance your natural oils.
+Oily: For oily skin, aloe vera provides super light moisture that helps balance your natural oils.

 Combination: For combination skin, aloe helps to balance natural oils, adding moisture where it’s needed and not overdoing it where it isn’t.

-Mature: For mature skin, aloe vera’s high water content makes an excellent moisturizing tool.
+Mature: For mature skin, aloe vera’s high water content makes an excellent hydrating tool.

 Frequently Asked Questions About Aloe Vera